4 IoT Smart Office Applications to Implement Right Now

 Once you have access to this information, you can fine-tune office conditions, including ventilation, air conditioning, and heating.
 The more you learn and optimize, the healthier, more comfortable your environment will be.

-2. Smart Cleaning
+2. Smart cleaning

 IoT technology can also help with scheduling and managing cleaning and hygiene practices.
 Leveraging insights from occupancy monitoring, you can understand the actual cleaning needs in your office and schedule staff & resources accordingly.